Olympus E-M10 III Comparison Review

 Which battery does the E-M10 III use?

-The camera gets its power from the BLS-50, which is a rechargeable Lithium-Ion power pack.
+The camera gets its power from the BLS-50 (here at amazon), which is a rechargeable Lithium-Ion power pack.

 Camera to camera comparisons